Kruševo Republic: Socialist Yugoslav interpretation

 During the Informbiro period, the name of insurgents' leader Nikola Karev was scrapped from the Macedonian national anthem.
 He and his brothers were suspected of being Bulgarophiles.
 Nikola Kirov's writings, which are among the most known primary sources on the rebellion, mention Bulgarians, Vlachs (Aromanians), and Greeks (sic: Grecomans), who participated in the events in Kruševo.
 Although post-World War II Macedonian historians objected to Kirov's classification of Kruševo's Slavic population as Bulgarian, they quickly adopted everything else in his narrative of the events in 1903 as definitive.
-As a result of the Greek and Bulgarian challenges against the Macedonian identity, Macedonian historians enforced their efforts to prove that IMRO activists had been exclusively Macedonian in identity.
-The entity is seen as a prelude to its statehood by North Macedonia.
-Some modern Macedonian historians such as Blaže Ristovski have recognized, that the entity, nowadays a symbol of the Macedonian statehood, was composed of people who identified themselves as "Greeks", "Vlachs" (Aromanians), and "Bulgarians".
-The legacy of the republic is disputed between Bulgaria and North Macedonia.
-When the anthropologist Keith Brown visited Kruševo on the eve of the 21st century, he discovered that the local Aromanian language still has no way to distinguish "Macedonian" and "Bulgarian", and uses the designation Vrgari, i.e. "Bulgarians", for both ethnic groups.
-The same has been confirmed by the Greek researcher Asterios Koukoudis.
+As a result of the Greek and Bulgarian challenges against the Macedonian identity, Macedonian historians enforced their efforts to claim that IMRO activists had been exclusively Macedonian in identity.

+Contemporary legacy

+The legacy of the entity is disputed between Bulgaria and North Macedonia.
+North Macedonia sees the entity as a prelude to its statehood and perceives it as the first republic in the Balkans.
 Some authors maintain it was an independent socialist republic, the first in the Balkans.
+The entity is now a symbol of Macedonian statehood.
+The Macedonian historian Blaže Ristovski has regret the fact that the town administration formed in liberated Kruševo was composed of people who identified themselves as "Bulgarians", Vlachs (Aromanians) and "Greeks" (Grecomans), and that the label "Macedonians" does not appear in the surviving written records.